 At the request of some members of the committee, a conference call of the committee members, co-reporters, consultants and ABA advisors was held on May 14th.
 Those participating in the conference call generally agreed that there was a need to update UDITPA, but the question was whether any resulting revision would be adopted by any state.
-Several members of the committee and I are of the opinion that any effort to revise UDITPA will result in total resistance by affected taxpayers and that the ULC will have another UCITA or UCC Article 2/2A result.
-One of our consultants disagrees and feels once we announce our plans to move forward affected taxpayers will participate in the drafting process.
+Several members of the committee and I were of the opinion that any effort to revise UDITPA would result in total resistance by affected taxpayers and that the ULC would have another UCITA or UCC Article 2/2A result.
+One of our consultants disagreed and felt once we announced our plans to move forward affected taxpayers would participate in the drafting process.
 However, several members of the committee felt the study committee should explore with elected executive and legislative leaders of the states the need to revise UDITPA.
-The committee decided more time was necessary to explore more broadly the feasibility of undertaking a revision of the act and therefore ask Scope & Program to give the committee until the January 2010 meeting of Scope to complete its work.
+The committee decided more time was necessary to explore more broadly the feasibility of undertaking a revision of the act and therefore asked Scope & Program in its May 26, 2009 Memorandum, the "Original Memorandum," to give the committee until the January 2010 meeting of Scope to complete its work.